-- Mobile Browsers are likely to gain access to more OS core functionality (e.g. 3D graphics processing; location API already available) - The trio HTML 5, CSS, JavaScript is expected to further improve the graphical user interfaces (GUIs) towards native mobile apps as well as to provide more platform independence - Consequently, it is likely that Mobile Web Apps will be the future dominating application type in the mobile ecosystem - Possible consequences for the mobile ecosystem - Specific mobile platforms and app markets become less relevant in the mobile market - Reduced market power of app market operators such as Apple - How would/will Apple, Google & Co. react to this scenario?
+- Mobile Browsers are likely to gain access to more OS core functionality (e.g. 3D graphics processing; location API already available). - The trio HTML 5, CSS, JavaScript is expected to further improve the graphical user interfaces (GUIs) towards native mobile apps as well as to provide more platform independence. - Consequently, it is likely that Mobile Web Apps will be the future dominating application type in the mobile ecosystem. - Possible consequences for the mobile ecosystem - Specific mobile platforms and app markets become less relevant in the mobile market. - Reduced market power of app market operators such as Apple - However, other devices like smartwatches contribute to the dominance of mobile apps. - How would/will Apple, Google & Co. react to this scenario?